shasherazi/movieSubs/README.md

 # Movie Subtitles

-This app enables users to load external SRT subtitle files and display them in a large, readable, and stylish format, similar to Spotify's lyrics view.
-The main goal is to provide real-time captions for movies in cinemas where closed captions are not available, making the movie-going experience more accessible.
+This app empowers deaf and hard-of-hearing users, as well as anyone who needs accessible subtitles, to load external SRT subtitle files and display them in a large, readable, and visually appealing format inspired by Spotify's lyrics view.
+Designed for real-time movie captioning in cinemas where closed captions are not available, this app enhances accessibility and inclusivity, making the movie-going experience enjoyable for everyone.

 ## How to Use